-Now’s the time, while we’re still on the front end of 2018, to make a pact with your team to prioritize customers.
+Now’s the time, as you prepare for the coming year, to make a pact with your team to prioritize customers.
 As part of this shift, you need to develop a concrete customer appreciation strategy that allows you to engage and connect with customers on an intensely personal level.

 Photo via Shutterstock